 Make one pot of Beef Bone Broth and it will last all week!
 There’s so much you can do with broth.
-I use it most often in soup and braised vegetable recipes.
+I use it in many easy keto recipes, most often for soups and braising meat.
 It’s also great for sauces and just drinking hot.
+Bone broth is a great option for those interested in staple carnivore diet recipes too!

 Tips for Homemade Bone Broth